A TOUCH OF CLASSICAL PLUS, INC

 PRACTICE REQUIREMENTS.
 You have made a wise decision to study a musical instrument.
 Learning an instrument is both challenging and rewarding.
 Following these guidelines will assist you in having a great experience.

-- Practicing every day is important.
+- Practice every day.
 It is better to practice a little bit daily than it is to practice longer the day before a lesson.
 Consistent, daily practice builds physical and mental endurance.

 - Parents must monitor and work with their children.
 It is encouraged that parents attend lessons with their child and learn the instrument and skills with them.
 In doing this, it will ensure effective and quality practice time at home.